AP Exclusive: US wants tally of Haitian immigrants’ crimes

 The request for criminal data for an entire community is unorthodox.
 The law doesn’t specify it should be a consideration for Temporary Protected Status and the government has never said it would use criminal rates in deciding if a country’s citizens should be allowed to stay under this program.
 Introducing new criteria is likely to cause consternation among law-abiding Haitians who may feel they are being penalized for the wrongdoing of their compatriots.

-But the request fits in with President Donald Trump’s broader, tough-on-immigration focus that is a core demand of his political supporters.
+But the request fits in with President Donald Trump’s tough-on-immigration focus that is a core demand of his political supporters.
 He has enhanced efforts to arrest people living illegally in the United States and sought, unsuccessfully so far, to suspend refugee arrivals and temporarily block visitors from seven Muslim-majority countries.
-He has accused those in the U.S. illegally of fueling criminality in the U.S.
+He has accused those in the U.S. illegally of fueling criminality.

 It is unclear if the agency is asking such questions about other recipients of the temporary protection, including immigrants from Honduras and El Salvador.

-The Homeland Security Department said Kelly has not made a final decision about Temporary Protected Status for Haiti and declined to comment on the process.
+The Homeland Security Department said Kelly has not made a final decision about Haiti’s Temporary Protected Status and declined to comment on the process.

+Cheryl Little, executive director of Miami-based Americans for Immigrant Justice, said the emails show that Trump is looking to deny benefits to Haitians instead of considering their eligibility for special consideration.
+She said her Haitian clients with Temporary Protected Status already were terrified that their benefits would be revoked.

+“Most of them have lived here upward of 15 years.
+They work hard.
+They pay taxes.
+They have U.S. citizen children.
+They contribute greatly to our economy,” she said.

+Trump courted the votes of Haitian-American citizens in the critical state of Florida.
+Campaigning in Miami’s Little Haiti in September, he said, “The Haitian-American community deserves our gratitude and our respect, and I want you to know, you have my respect.”

 Temporary Protected Status is intended to be just that, temporary.
-The Obama administration included Haiti in the program shortly after the January 2010 earthquake that killed as many as 300,000 people and devastated schools, hospitals, homes and even entire neighborhoods.
+The Obama administration included Haiti in the program shortly after the January 2010 earthquake killed as many as 300,000 people, destroyed much of the capital and caused widespread damage in southern part of the Caribbean nation.
 Since then, Haitians have been eligible to stay regardless of how they entered the United States — legally or illegally — as long as they were residing in the U.S. before Jan.
 12, 2011.

-Eligibility for Haitians has been extended several times and is set to expire July 22.
+Eligibility for Haitians has been repeatedly extended and is set to expire July 22.
 The Trump administration must decide by May 23 so that it can provide 60 days’ notice about its plans.

 USCIS’ acting director has recommended letting the program expire.
 In an April 10 memo first reported by USA Today, James McCament said Haiti is no longer in crisis despite its poverty and political instability.
 However, he wants to allow the Haitians to stay until January so they have time to make arrangements to voluntarily leave.
 If they don’t depart the U.S. by then, the government could move to deport them.